Fall 2019 Courses

-LING 481: Sociolinguistic Variation (graduate/undergraduate) Language varies: within speakers, across speakers, and over time.
+LING 481: Sociolinguistic Variation.
+Language varies: within speakers, across speakers, and over time.
 This course is a theoretical and practical introduction to variationist sociolinguistics, the subfield of linguistics concerned with understanding the relationship between variation and language change and with describing and accounting for variation in terms of the linguistic and social factors which underlie it.
 What are the objects of study in sociolinguistic research?
 What kinds of questions can we ask about the relationship between language and society, and how do we use quantitative methods to find their answers?
-We’ll address these foundational issues, read classic and contemporary papers in the field (about old fishermen, Harlem teens, high school cliques, salespeople, frat guys, politicians, and other remarkable language users) and apply what we’ve learned to group and individual projects exploring particular cases of variation.
+We’ll address these foundational issues, read classic and contemporary papers in the field – about old fishermen, young Canadians, nerd girls, frat guys, Scottish toddlers, American politicians, and other remarkable language users – and apply what we’ve learned to group and individual projects exploring particular cases of variation.

-LING 001: Introduction to Language (undergraduate) Our department's entry-level course in linguistics for majors and others, surveying topics including phonetics, phonology, morphology, semantics, syntax, discourse analysis, variation, and acquisition.
+LING 001: Introduction to Language.
+Our department's entry-level course in linguistics for majors and others, surveying topics including phonetics, phonology, morphology, semantics, syntax, discourse analysis, variation, and acquisition.

-LING 215: Sounds of Language (undergraduate) An introduction to phonetics and phonology, the linguistic subfields concerned with describing and explaining how speech sounds are made, used, heard, and mentally organized.
+LING 215: Sounds of Language.
+An introduction to phonetics and phonology, the linguistic subfields concerned with describing and explaining how speech sounds are made, used, heard, and mentally organized.

-LING 414: Sociophonetics (graduate/undergraduate) Everyone has an accent.
+LING 414: Sociophonetics.
+Everyone has an accent.
 Moreover, everyone’s accent varies depending on who they are talking to, what they are talking about, what kind of personal identity they want to convey, and other contextual factors, and listeners accordingly attribute social meaning to the variation that they hear.
-In this course students will learn how sociophonetic variation in production and perception can be systematically studied to answer questions about language, social meaning, and the link between them.
-The first part of the course will focus on the acoustic analysis of conversational speech.
-The second part will turn to the experimental study of speech perception and social meaning, accent change over the lifespan, and the implications of sociophonetic variation for phonological theory.
-Students will develop skills throughout this course that will enable them to 1) make appropriate methodological choices when planning research projects in sociophonetics, 2) use tools such as ELAN, PRAAT, FAVE, NORM, and R to facilitate data processing, and 3) critically evaluate (socio)phonetic studies of language.
+In this course students learn how sociophonetic variation in production and perception can be systematically studied to answer questions about language, social meaning, and the link between them.
+The first part of the course focuses on the acoustic analysis of conversational speech.
+The second part turns to the experimental study of speech perception and social meaning and the implications of sociophonetic variation for phonological theory.
+Students develop skills throughout this course that will enable them to 1) make appropriate methodological choices when planning research projects in sociophonetics, 2) use tools such as ELAN, PRAAT, FAVE, NORM, and R to facilitate data processing, and 3) critically evaluate (socio)phonetic studies of language.

-LING 712: Phonological Variation in Optimality Theory (graduate seminar)
+LING 712: Phonological Variation in Optimality Theory (seminar)

-LING 776: Language Variation and Change Over the Lifespan (graduate seminar) In this seminar, we will focus on the acquisition and development of intraspeaker variation through the lifespan, from child acquisition of the linguistic and social constraints on variation to the adolescent peak of vernacular features (particularly within the context of high school, which Eckert 1997 has described as a 'hothouse' for the construction of identities via language and other semiotic resources), the post-adolescent retreat from the vernacular, the relatively unexplored stretch of 'middle age', and variation later in life.
-We will consider how changes over the lifespan reflect the changing social milieu of the speaker and what those changes may tell us about the underlying linguistic system.
-We will also explore the changes that occur when speakers come into sustained contact with new language varieties.
-Each student will design and pilot a study related to the course topic based on their own research interests, setting the stage for a more complete project that may serve as the basis for a QP or a dissertation proposal.
+LING 776: Language Variation and Change Over the Lifespan (seminar) In this seminar, we focus on the acquisition and development of intraspeaker variation through the lifespan, from child acquisition of the linguistic and social constraints on variation to the adolescent peak of vernacular features (particularly within the context of high school, which Eckert 1997 has described as a 'hothouse' for the construction of identities via language and other semiotic resources), the post-adolescent retreat from the vernacular, the relatively unexplored stretch of 'middle age', and variation later in life.
+We consider how changes over the lifespan reflect the changing social milieu of the speaker and what those changes may tell us about the underlying linguistic system.
+We also explore the changes that occur when speakers come into sustained contact with new language varieties.
+Each student designs and pilots a study related to the course topic based on their own research interests, setting the stage for a more complete project that may serve as the basis for a QP or a dissertation proposal.